See MyNeighborhood to find your zoning district.

 The following summary of lot size, setback and other requirements is just that - a summary.
 There are exceptions and complexities to every item.
 Please familiarize yourself with each topic by following the links provided.
-If you have any questions, the Land Use Review Section will verify the requirements of your particular lot before you build.
+If you have any questions, the Land Use Review Section can verify the requirements of a particular lot to assist in planning your project.